rfboerwinkle/colosseum-backend/README.md

 - `xml_gen.py`: Makes XML descriptions of domains.
 Used by several scripts.

+- `state_diagram.png`: Description of states / transitions of each individual client.
+This describes all possible HTTP requests which can be made to the server.

 ## Generated Files

 - `creep_disk.img`: The virtual hard drive that all the VMs use.